 This resource for independent living centers and other community-based initiatives supports efforts to bring about community change that facilitates community participation.
 Authors: G. White, J. Schultz, C. Holt, S. Obermeier.

 This self-administered training manual designed to teach people with disabilities and others to write effective advocacy letters contains worksheets, exemplary letters, a reference section with information on disability policy, and information on analyzing disability concerns.
+See the Advocacy Training Package above for an updated version.
 Authors: G. White, D. Nary, and R. Thomson.

 This how-to guide from the RTC:Rural in Montana is a resource that can be used to supplement an advocacy skill building workshop, or as a stand-alone resource for anyone who would like to use data to support their advocacy goals.
 The guide was developed and updated from previous products developed by our Research and Training Center on Independent Living.